root3nl/SupportApp/README.md

 > **Note**
 > Please do not forget to make the script executable: `sudo chmod +x /PATH/TO/SCRIPT`

-### Privileged commands or scripts with SupportHelper
+### Privileged scripts
-To allow commands or scripts to be executed with root privileges, the SupportHelper is available optionally.
-This utility is built on Distributed Notifications to allow inter-app communication between the Support App and the SupportHelper.
-The Support App notifies SupportHelper and the message contains the preference key set in the Configuration Profile with the command or path to the script.
-SupportHelper listens for new messages using a LaunchDaemon and executes the command or script by requesting the command or path to the script from the Configuration Profile.
+To allow scripts to be executed with elevated privileges, the Support App has a built-in Privileged Helper Tool.
+This upgrade over the deprecated SupportHelper makes sure communication is transmitted more securely between the main app the the built-in Privileged Helper Tools with additional checks such as code requirement and scripts must have proper permissions and owner.
+The script must me owned by `root` and have 755 permissions.
+Additionally, only paths to a script set in a Configuration Profile will be executed.
+Values set with `defaults write` are not supported.

-Below an example to force a MDM check-in using SupportHelper and a custom script:
+Below an example to force a MDM check-in using a custom script:

 <img src="/Screenshots/generic_version_2.4_beta.gif" width="800">

-More information about Distributed Notifications: https://developer.apple.com/documentation/foundation/distributednotificationcenter

 #### Use Cases
-There are a couple of use cases SupportHelper can help with.
+There are a couple of use cases where privileged scripts can help.
 For example run a command or script with root privileges:
 * Every time the Support App popover appears, populate Support App Extensions using `OnAppearAction`
 * Extension Attributes (Jamf Pro) by adding the commands to populate the Support App Extension to the EA:
   * Show device compliance information, such as the macOS Security Compliance Project Failed Results Count